 Thus, deals that you thought might close in a few weeks, take months, and this, in turn, affects the health of the overall organization.

 Therefore, having a sales funnel to prioritize at each step of the cycle can be a critical element in sustaining the company.

 In short, if you know that important deals will take closer than expected to close, you will need to fill the so-called sales pipeline quickly to prevent completely missing the targets.

 From attention to desire

-Sales funnels or mental models like the AIDA model, can help sales people use a common language to understand the journey potential customers are taking.
+Sales funnels or mental models like the AIDA model can help salespeople use a common language to understand the potential journey customers are taking.

-When marketing works well, it can become an incredible tool in the hands of sales people, to close deals in much less time, and to shorten the sales cycle.
+When marketing works well, it can become an incredible tool in the hands of salespeople to close deals in much less time and to shorten the sales cycle.

 And they have become indispensable tools for sales teams.

 The sales funnel has started to morph into something else, as digital business models took over.